Jovanotti: Gino Latino

 Jovanotti was behind one of two rival Gino Latino italo house tracks in the early 1990s.
 His Gino Latino single, "Welcome", reached number 17 on the UK Singles Chart.

 Personal life

 On 6 September 2008, Jovanotti married Francesca Valiani at Cortona, in the Church of Santa Maria Nuova.
 Their daughter Teresa was born in 1998.
 He dedicated the lullaby "Per te" to Teresa, one of the hits of the album Capo Horn (1999), and the song "Libera" from the album Lorenzo 2015 cc.

+Jovanotti believes in a God but he does not follow any religion.